InsurAce Price Tops $0.10 (INSUR)

-InsurAce (INSUR) traded 2.7% higher against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on September 29th.
-During the last seven days, InsurAce has traded 1.8% higher against the US dollar.
-One InsurAce coin can currently be bought for about $0.10 or 0.00000537 BTC on exchanges.
-InsurAce has a market capitalization of $10.35 million and $242,037.00 worth of InsurAce was traded on exchanges in the last 24 hours.
+InsurAce (INSUR) traded 2.7% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on September 30th.
+In the last week, InsurAce has traded up 1.8% against the dollar.
+One InsurAce coin can now be purchased for approximately $0.10 or 0.00000530 BTC on major cryptocurrency exchanges.
+InsurAce has a market cap of $10.42 million and $242,037.00 worth of InsurAce was traded on exchanges in the last day.

 - AXIA Coin (AXC) traded 0% higher against the dollar and now trades at $13.43 or 0.00069182 BTC.